CourseChat/openprojects/content/Water Harvesting/Water Harvesting.md

 # Major new advance: new materials capture water from air at close to zero cost in energy and materials
 > [!info] Watch the May, 2024 lecture below: On Human Origins and the Future of Humanity
 >
-> The first part is chemistry-invention of new class of Molecular Organic Frameworks.
-Jump to minute 28 for water extraction explanation and demonstration.
+> The first part is chemistry--invention of a new materials: Molecular Organic Frameworks.
+Jump to minute 26 for CO2 capture, minute 36 for water extraction explanation and demonstration.
 Watch last 4 minutes for introduction of LLM and AI in designing thousands of new materials.
 Yaghi has moved 60% of his chemistry lab to using Chat GPT for molecular design.

 ## New passive capture yields water in < 20% humidity arid regions of the world